 Mean score of companies in the Chemicals industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Tokuyama Corporation reported total carbon emissions of approximately 6,510,000,000 kg CO2e, with emissions distributed across various scopes: 6,510,000,000 kg CO2e for Scope 1, 40,000,000 kg CO2e for Scope 2, and 1,760,000,000 kg CO2e for Scope 3.
-The total emissions for Scope 1 and 2 combined were about 5,909,000,000 kg CO2e.
-The company has set ambitious climate commitments, aiming for a 30% reduction in greenhouse gas emissions by fiscal 2030 and achieving carbon neutrality by fiscal 2050, compared to fiscal 2019 levels.
-This target applies to both Scope 1 and Scope 2 emissions.
-Additionally, Tokuyama is committed to the Science Based Targets initiative (SBTi) and has pledged to achieve net-zero emissions across all scopes by 2050.
-Tokuyama's emissions data reflects a significant focus on reducing its carbon footprint, aligning with global climate goals and industry standards for sustainability.
+In 2023, Tokuyama Corporation reported total carbon emissions of approximately 6,510,000,000 kg CO2e for Scope 1, 40,000,000 kg CO2e for Scope 2, and 1,760,000,000 kg CO2e for Scope 3 emissions.
+The combined total for Scope 1 and 2 emissions was about 6,590,000,000 kg CO2e.
+Notably, the Scope 3 emissions included significant contributions from purchased goods and services (approximately 822,000,000 kg CO2e) and upstream transportation and distribution (about 524,000,000 kg CO2e).
+Tokuyama has set ambitious climate commitments, aiming for a 30% reduction in greenhouse gas emissions by fiscal 2030, with a long-term goal of achieving carbon neutrality by fiscal 2050.
+These targets apply to both Scope 1 and Scope 2 emissions, reflecting a comprehensive approach to reducing their carbon footprint.
+The company is also a member of the Science Based Targets initiative (SBTi), committing to net-zero emissions across all scopes by 2050.
+The emissions data is not cascaded from any parent organization, indicating that Tokuyama Corporation independently reports its emissions and climate commitments.
+The company is actively working towards its reduction targets, demonstrating a commitment to sustainability within the chemicals sector.

 Access structured emissions data, company-specific emission factors, and source documents